 Disadvantages Of Email Newsletters

-- Diluted Call-To-Action: Due to their forma — a long compilation of information — newsletters can be overwhelming multiple calls-to-action.
+- Diluted Call-To-Action: Due to their format — a long compilation of information — newsletters can be overwhelming with multiple calls-to-action.
 If you include a series of blurbs or article summaries, the attention of your recipients will most likely be spread across these tidbits of information as opposed to staying focused on a certain element.
 Of course, you can address this by prioritizing the most important information at the top of the newsletter and include a clear call-to-action after/alongside each block of text.

 - Design: With newsletters, the layout becomes a much more complicated task than with dedicated email sends.
 You’ll have to spend some time deciding on the right placement of images and text, alignment and prioritization of information.
-This is where A/B testing comes in to play.
+(This is where A/B testing comes into play.)

-2. Dedicated Emails
+3. Dedicated Emails